SDivakarBhat/sdivakarbhat.github.io/pages/contact.md

 title: Contact
 permalink: /contact
 ---
-Best way to reach me is to either contact me on [LinkedIn](https://www.linkedin.com/in/sdivakarbhat/)
+ Let's connect.
+A great way to get my attention is to either contact me on [LinkedIn](https://www.linkedin.com/in/sdivakarbhat/)

 OR
  mail me